 Comment #66.
 Since different requirements apply, the rule should clearly state whether the Multiple Discharger Variance for Mercury is a multiple discharger variance or a water body variance.
 The lead paragraph to this section should refer to the "fish tissue-based human health criterion for methylmercury."

 Response.
 The title of this rule states clearly that this is a multiple discharger variance.
-DEQ is proposing to delete language in the lead paragraph in OAR 340-041-0345(6) in response to this comment.
+DEQ also revised the language in the lead paragraph in OAR 340-041-0345(6) to clearly state that it is a multiple discharger variance in response to this comment.

 Comment #67.
 The language in section 6A should note that the commission is issuing the findings rather than DEQ.